itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

     +----------------+---------------------+---------------+----------------+

 :py:class:`~itom.actuator` is the class to use actuator plugins.
 Each provides a destinctive set of member functions and parameters, which are described in the respective sections below.
-Special hardware funtionality that is not easily mapped to these member functions and parameters, may be called by the so called **exec_funcs()**.
+Special hardware funtionality that is not easily mapped to these member functions and parameters, may be called by the **exec()** member functions.

 While you get a detailed class description using the **help()** command (see above), the functions **getParamList()** and **getParamListInfo()** give access to a detailed description of the plugin's parameters.

 .. code-block:: python